turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 it takes the path to the information file (and not to the tarball).
 After importing, a rollback snapshot is automatically created.

-!!!
+!!! warning
 	For an imported snapshot, no data deduplication is done and therefore it takes a lot of space.

 ### Remote manipulation with snapshots